hettiger/larapress/docs/captcha.md

 Route::when($backend_url . '/reset-password', 'force.human', array('post'));
 ```

+### No JavaScript Fallback (Optional)

+The larapress backend has it's own fallback, no worries about that ...
+Anyways if you integrate this captcha into your website you'll likely want to add a no JavaScript fallback.
+(JavaScript is required without further modifications ...)

 ## Customization

 If you want to customize this in any way you can simple duplicate and edit the `larapress.partials.captcha` view.